craigrusso/CR2-Project-Creator/README.md

 # Project Creator Tool

 A tool for creating project structures from templates.
+Available in both Tkinter and PyQt versions.

 ## Features